HectorGBoissier/CSC8566_IOT_Fall2022/Anjay_Leshan_Client/Build_Anjay_Client.md

 [LWM2M Setup and Testing](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/tree/main/LWM2M)

-Hardware required is the ESP32 development board.
-In this tutorial, the client was build for the ESP32-Wrover from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).
+You need an ESP32 development board.
+In this tutorial, the client was built for the ESP32-Wrover from the [Freenove Starter Kit](https://github.com/Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32).

-Follow the tutorial [Building an LWM2M clients on RPI for ESP32](https://github.com/pschragger/IOT_Tutorials_for_VU/tree/main/RPI_BUILD_LWM2M_DEVICE) by Professor Schragger until the Section #Build the ANJAY client#.
+Follow the tutorial [Building an LWM2M clients on RPI for ESP32](https://github.com/pschragger/IOT_Tutorials_for_VU/tree/main/RPI_BUILD_LWM2M_DEVICE) by Professor Schragger until the Section **Build the ANJAY client**.
 The steps will show you how to install and build the Anjay libraries on your Raspberry Pi.

-## Start Leshan Server
+## Start the Leshan Server

 On your Raspberry Pi, go to your leshan directory and use the following command to start the server: